jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 (3) This section does not apply to recompliance with— (a) an obligation, if a failure to comply with it resulted in money management being imposed and taking effect (see section 261A):
   (b) an obligation, if a failure to comply with it resulted in community work experience being imposed and taking effect (see section 261B), unless a replacement sanction is imposed (see section 236D):
+  (ba) an obligation, if a failure to comply with it resulted in report job search being imposed and taking effect (see section 261C), unless a replacement sanction is imposed (see section 236G):
+  (bb) an obligation, if a failure to comply with it resulted in upskilling being imposed and taking effect (see section 261D), unless a replacement sanction is imposed (see section 236J):
   (c) a drug-testing obligation (see section 263).

 ### 261A How person recomplies after failure that resulted in money management being imposed and taking effect